-Simply put, an overflow is the inlet for your reef tank plumbing.
+Simply put, an overflow is an inlet for your reef tank plumbing.
 Water enters the overflow and down to the sump.

 By far, the preferred type because it’s much safer.
-However it requires drilling of the aquarium or purchase of an aquarium with overflows built in.
+However, it requires drilling of the aquarium or the purchase of an aquarium with overflows built-in.

-Requires the use of a siphon to go up and over the rim of the aquarium which is prone to breaking and lead to water overflowing onto the floor.
+Requires the use of a siphon to go up and over the rim of the aquarium which is prone to breaking and leads to water overflowing onto the floor.

 The main challenge with an overflow in reef tank plumbing is noise.
 Gurgling and sucking sounds can be difficult to stifle but there are 3 internal overflow designs that have proven successful.

 Utilizes a submerged inlet and an air tube or inlet to silence the noise.
-The air inlet frequently has a valve included to adjust the amount of air allowed to flow into the overflow.
+The air inlet frequently has a valve included adjusting the amount of air allowed to flow into the overflow.

 Utilizes a valve in the pipe to adjust the flow to match that of the return pump flow back into the aquarium.
 This produces a perfect siphon effect.
 This design also includes an emergency overflow in the event of a problem.